 Nutrient Pollution

-Nutrient water pollution is one of the most widespread and challenging environmental problems faced by our nation.
-When too many nutrients, mainly nitrogen and phosphorus, enter our waterbodies they cause excessive algal growth.
-Excess algae can reduce or deplete dissolved oxygen available to aquatic life and, in many instances, produce toxins that can harm people, animals, and aquatic life.
+Nutrient pollution is one of the most widespread and challenging environmental problems our nation faces.
+When too many nutrients—mainly nitrogen and phosphorus—enter our water bodies they cause excessive algal growth which can harm aquatic life and, in many instances, produce toxins that can also harm people and animals.
+Excess nitrogen in the air can make breathing difficult, cause acid rain, limit visibility and alter plant growth.

 -